getzlab/getzlab.github.io/team/_posts/1970-01-01-chu-claudia.md

 I recieved a B.S. in Computer Science and a Minor in Biology at Georgia Tech.
 In the future I plan to pursue graduate school to continue my studies in computational applications in biological research.

 Outside of research, I enjoy volleyball, longboarding, and running U+1F3C3.
-When I can't be outside, I also like baking, knitting, and piano.
+When I can't be outside, I also like baking (&#127856), knitting, and piano.